American-Forests/nix-wsl-home/README.md

 ## Implementation Notes

-This setup automatically creates symlinks from `~/.config/home-manager/` to the nix configuration files in `~/nix-home/`, allowing home-manager to find the configuration files without needing to specify flake paths.
+This setup automatically creates symlinks from `~/.config/home-manager/` to the nix configuration files in `~/nix-home/`, allowing home-manager to find the configuration files in nix-home without needing to specify flake paths.
 The symlinks are created automatically when running `start-home.sh`.

 The configuration is designed to work for multiple users - the flake automatically reads the username from `user-config.nix` and creates the appropriate home-manager configuration name dynamically.